E0: Enhancing Generalization and Fine-Grained Control in VLA Models via Tweedie Discrete Diffusion: Experiment

 \subsection{Real World Experiment}

-For real-world validation, we employ a Franka Research 3 robotic arm and evaluate our method across eight categories of manipulation tasks (see Fig.~\ref{fig:real_robot_task}): \textit{pick block}, \textit{press button}, \textit{stack block}, \textit{pull drawer}, \textit{close door}, \textit{pick block twice}, \textit{pull drawer and put in block}, and \textit{put in plate and close door}.
+For real-world validation, we employ a Franka Research 3 robotic arm and evaluate our method across eight categories of manipulation tasks (see Fig.~\ref{fig:real_robot_task}).
 We utilize Gello~\cite{wu2024gello} to control the Franka arm and collect demonstration data.
-For the first five short-horizon tasks, we collect 50 trajectories per task, while for the remaining three long-horizon tasks, we collect 80 trajectories each.
+For the short-horizon tasks, we collect 50 trajectories per task, while for the long-horizon tasks, we collect 80 trajectories each.
 We train our model on a mixture of these trajectories and evaluate its performance by executing 20 trials per task.
 As shown in the Tab.~\ref{tab:realworld_results}, our model achieves the highest average success rate across all tasks.
 These results demonstrate $\mathcal{E}_0$'s capability to maintain semantic coherence and precise control across extended action sequences.
-Moreover, thanks to the strong pretrained foundation of our model, we observe impressive generalization to previously unseen configurations.
+Moreover, we observe impressive generalization to previously unseen configurations.
 For instance, in the \textit{stack block} task, even when the positions of the red and green blocks are swapped—differing from the training data—the model accurately identifies their colors and completes the stacking correctly (see Fig.~\ref{fig:real_robot_task}).
-Similarly, in the \textit{pick block twice} task, while the green plate and the red and orange blocks were fixed during data collection, the model successfully handles varying placements during validation, demonstrating robust generalization and adaptability (see Fig.~\ref{fig:real_robot_cube_manipulation} in the supplementary material).
+Similarly, in the \textit{pick block twice} task, while the green plate and the red and orange blocks were fixed during data collection, the model successfully handles varying placements during validation, demonstrating robust generalization and adaptability. \textbf{Further details are provided in the section \ref{sec:real_detailed} of the appendix.}